bra1nb3am3r/fedora24-config/README.md

 	/usr/lib/virtualbox/vboxdrv.sh setup

-Finally, we need to add our username to the 'vboxuers' group:
+Finally, we need to add our username to the `vboxuers` group:

 	usermod -a -G vboxusers <username>

+## Install Vagrant

+Install Vagrant with the following command:

+	dnf install vagrant

+Fedora uses `libvirt` as a default Vagrant provider so in order to use Virtualbox we need to set an environment variable:

+	echo "export VAGRANT_DEFAULT_PROVIDER=virtualbox" >> ~/.bashrc

+Next, we will install a few required packages that Fedora 24 needs:

+	dnf install ruby-devel redhat-rpm-config zlib-devel

+Finally, we will install a couple of handy plugins to make using Vagrant easier:

+	vagrant plugin install vagrant-cachier
+	vagrant plugin install vagrant-hostmanager

 ## Optional Installs